 - You may find McDonald’s and KFC all over the place – even on the Champs d’ Elysee in Paris, there is a huge McDonalds.
 And the prices are exorbitant.
 This really takes away from the overall environment you might expect.

 - While electricity is widely available, the current and wattage will be different.
 You will need to buy adaptors if you intend to use your electric razors, blow dryers, or curling irons.

 Useful information: Find a medical translator online and receive professionally translated records fast.

 It’s a Matter of Attitude

-When you travel to a foreign land, you know up front that you will have new and very different experiences.
+When you travel to a foreign land, you know upfront that you will have new and very different experiences.
 If you go into the trip expecting to have all of the amenities and conveniences of home, you will be disappointed.
 Develop an attitude of adventure and learning, and even the unpleasant things will be very minor.
-Stop worrying that you curling iron didn’t work and just “get out there.”
+Stop worrying that your curling iron didn’t work and just “get out there.”